Betye Saar: Early work

-Saar started her adult life as a social worker and then later pursued her passion in art.
+Saar started her adult life as a social worker, and then later pursued her passion for art.
 She began her graduate education in 1958, originally working towards a career in teaching design.
 However, a printmaking class she took as an elective changed the direction of her artistic interests.
 She described printmaking as her "segue from design into fine arts".

 In Saar's early work she collected racist imagery and continued throughout her career.
 She was inspired to create assemblages by a 1967 exhibition by found object sculptor, Joseph Cornell.
 She was also greatly influenced by Simon Rodia's Watts Towers, which she witnessed being built in her childhood.
 Saar said that she was "fascinated by the materials that Simon Rodia used, the broken dishes, sea shells, rusty tools, even corn cobs—all pressed into cement to create spires.
 To me, they were magical."

-In oral history interviews, Saar later recalled seeing extensive African, Oceanic and Egyptian art on a visit to the Field Museum in Chicago as being "an important step in my development as an artist ...
+In oral history interviews, Saar later recalled seeing extensive African, Oceanic, and Egyptian art on a visit to the Field Museum in Chicago as being "an important step in my development as an artist ...
 They had rooms and rooms of it.
 I had never seen that much."
 She found the robe of an African chief especially meaningful.

 She began to create work that consisted of found objects arranged within boxes or windows, with items that drew from various cultures to reflect her own mixed ancestry: African American, Irish, and Native American.